MadMike02/learning-docker/README.md

 - Built-in applcation and different levels of on-disk persistence.
 - widely used in lots of critical products in the field such a twitter timeline service and facebook news feed.

+## DOCKER CONTAINER LINKS
+allow containers to look for other container and link a connection between them without any exposore of network ports. two containers -- source and recepient

+`docker run -d --name redis redis:3.2.0` --- start a container names redis from redist image `docker build -t dockerapp:v0.3 .` -- building image for python from dockerfile `docker run -d -p 5000:5000 --link redis imageName` -- starting container with link to redis container & in code specified the host of redis as container name

+- main use of docker container links is when we build an application with a microservice architecture, we are able to run many independent components in different containers.
+- Docker creates a secure tunnel between the containers that doesn't need to expose any ports externally on the container.